jenniferarnesen/game-points-react/README.md

 ```

-To run in the browser:
+To run in the browser (defaults to localhost:8080):

 ```
 npm start